HSA or FSA?

 The downside is if you spend that at the beginning of the year, you can’t spend more than that.
 You’ll have to use your own after-tax money.

 An alternative downside would be if you DON’T spend it all- say, you’ll only use $1,450- you still are having money come out of your paychecks.
 Thankfully, you can rollover $550 of that.
 But that leaves $750 you have to spend, or you just lose it.
-You don’t get a refund, and your employer still has to keep taking money out of your paychecks even though you’re not using it.
+You don’t get a refund, and your employer still has to keep taking money out of your paychecks even though you’re not using.

 You get the credit limit at the beginning of the year and then pay for that with paycheck withdrawals each paycheck.
 That’s why you have to use it up every year, because you’re setting the amount you intend to spend at the beginning of the year.

 An HSA is more like a savings account, so you have to have money saved up to cover your medical expenses.
 Otherwise, you’re having to pay for things either with after-tax savings or a credit card, yikes!
 For those who find it harder to save up for these expenses, or have a hard time maxing out their HSA contributions because money is tight, this could be problematic.
-I would recommend just starting with an amount youre comfortable with and keep building it from there.

-Unlike FSA’s, HSA’s are triple tax-advantaged: money goes in pre-tax, your withdrawals are not taxed (when used for medical expenses), and investment gains are also tax free (when used for medical expenses)!
+Unlike FSA’s, HSA’s are triple tax-advantaged: money goes in pre-tax, your withdrawals are not taxed (when used for medical expenses), and investment gains are also tax free (when used for medical expenses).

 So, back to which should you choose?